 The most important thing to remember is to just get started and finish.
 Don’t worry about misspelling words or not having everything grammatically correct.
 You can worry about that later.

-I come across many inspiring authors who state that the reason why they haven’t published or even started writing their book is because they are afraid that others will not like their work.
+I come across many aspiring authors who state that the reason why they haven’t published or even started writing their book is because they are afraid that others will not like their work.
 My response to that is “SO WHAT?”
 No one is perfect and even the perfect example of a human being we had (Jesus) wasn’t liked by all.

 After I published my first book, I didn’t even promote it due to that very reason.
 I missed out on so many opportunities due to being afraid of what people think.
 So much time I wasted.
 However, I am glad that I did go through that because I know how you feel and I can help you.